 Connect your site to your Facebook profile

-On the Settings -> Sharing page, click the Add New button next to the Facebook logo.
+On the Settings -> Sharing page, click the Connect button next to the Facebook logo.
 A message will appear asking you to authorize the connection between your WordPress.com blog and your Facebook account, providing access to public profile and friend list.